Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

 \subsection{Question 1: Will the Backdoor Training Degrade the Model's General Performance?}

 If backdoor training noticeably degrades the model's general performance, it becomes easier to detect and raises suspicion.
-Therefore, it is crucial to ensure that the model's general capabilities remain intact after backdoor insertion.
+Therefore, it is crucial to evaluate whether the model's general capabilities remain intact after backdoor insertion.

 \textbf{Metrics} We evaluate the general performance of $M'_1$ using the length-controlled win rate on AlpacaEval 2 \citep{DBLP:journals/corr/abs-2404-04475}, which exhibits a strong Spearman correlation (0.98) with human preferences in the LMSYS Chatbot Arena.
 Additionally, we report accuracy on MMLU \citep{DBLP:conf/iclr/HendrycksBBZMSS21} to assess the impact of backdoor training on the model's general knowledge.